Appendix to Australian Uranium paper

 However, power generation contributes 35% of the country's net carbon dioxide-equivalent emissions (200 out of 580 Mt in 2008).
 The 2008-09 figure calculated from thermal plants in an ESAA benchmarking study is 204 Mt, about 37% of total.
 In this, black coal plants in NSW emit 920,000 tonnes CO2 per TWh, Victorian brown coal plants emit 1.29 million tonnes CO2 per TWh.

-From mid 2012, a carbon tax of $23 per tonne of CO2 will apply to many industries.
+From mid 2012, a carbon tax of $23 per tonne of CO2 applies to many industries.

 The Cost of Electricity